rhymeswithzion/rwz-test/weekly-sched.md

 #### Safe Sunday

 This is a day to post anything and everything that is cool within the space of audio-visual works of art.
-Just like how [Toonie Tuesday] (#toonie-tuesday) pays homage to my Canadian roots, <a href=”http://www.urbandictionary.com/define.php?term=safe” target=”_blank”>Safe</a> is slang used in the place where I currently reside.
+Just like how [Toonie Tuesday](#toonie-tuesday) pays homage to my Canadian roots, <a href=”http://www.urbandictionary.com/define.php?term=safe” target=”_blank”>Safe</a> is slang used in the place where I currently reside.

 _**Please note:**_

 This weekly schedule is simply used as guidance and not strictly followed, as the majority of content posted intersect and one post could fit into many of the themed days.

 Rhymes with zion embraces collaboration and continuous improvement, so this weekly schedule is subject to change.
-Contributors that curate [Rhymes with Zion](http://www.rwz.io) may choose to do so in a completely different way and some weeks may take on a different theme altogether.
+Contributors that curate [rwz.io](http://www.rwz.io) may choose to do so in a completely different way and some weeks may take on a different theme altogether.